 To achieve this, follow a six-step approach to drive revenue through highly targeted messaging at scale:

-The end-to-end push workflow that actually scales
+The end-to-end push notification strategy that actually scales

-Move beyond demographics and devices—think behavior-first.
+Move beyond demographics and devices — think behavior-first.
 Group users based on:

-• session activity;
+- session activity;

-• event history;
+- event history;

-• intent;
+- intent;

-• value-based RFM logic.
+- value-based RFM logic.

 🟡 Example: An e-commerce app segments users by product category interest and cart abandonment history.
-High-LTV users who recently browsed premium categories but didn’t convert receive a limited-time discount with a dynamic product recommendation.
+High-CLV users who recently browsed premium categories but didn’t convert receive a limited-time discount with a dynamic product recommendation.

 Pushwoosh tools: Use Events, and the built-in RFM segmentation grid to filter users by behavior patterns.
 Apply segment-based entry conditions, real-time event triggers, or segment splitters within Pushwoosh Customer Journey Builder.